neuralmagic/sparsify/README.md

 ### Join

-For user help or questions about Sparsify, sign up or log in to our [**Deep Sparse Community Slack**](https://join.slack.com/t/discuss-neuralmagic/shared_invite/zt-q1a1cnvo-YBoICSIw3L1dmQpjBeDurQ).
+For user help or questions about Sparsify, sign up or log in to our [**Neural Magic Community Slack**](https://join.slack.com/t/discuss-neuralmagic/shared_invite/zt-q1a1cnvo-YBoICSIw3L1dmQpjBeDurQ).
 We are growing the community member by member and happy to see you there.
 Bugs, feature requests, or additional questions can also be posted to our [GitHub Issue Queue.](https://github.com/neuralmagic/sparsify/issues)

 You can get the latest news, webinar and event invites, research papers, and other ML Performance tidbits by [subscribing](https://neuralmagic.com/subscribe/) to the Neural Magic community.